-- 39. Plaintiffs A A.S.1, V.S., J.S., A.S.2, A.M., O.M., C.H., N.H., N.H.1, N.S., T.M., I.M. and J.M also seek certification of Subclass B, comprised of those members of the class who have disabilities who have been denied a free appropriate public education (FAPE) upon their discharge from a court-ordered setting. - 40.
-Subclass B is so numerous that joinder of all members is impracticable due to the potentially thousands of students who fall within this class. - 41.
-At least half, if not more, of class members have disabilities and would be entitled to a free appropriate public education under the IDEA. - 42.
-There are questions of law or fact common to the named Plaintiffs A.S.1, V.S., J.S., A.S.2, A.M., O.M., C.H., N.H., N.H.1, N.S., T.M., I.M. and J.M and the members of the proposed subclass comprised of youth exiting court-ordered settings who have disabilities.
-Common questions include but are not limited to: whether Defendants have violated the rights of the subclass members by failing to provide them with a FAPE under the IDEA and New York State law that is enforceable under the IDEA upon their discharge from a court-ordered setting; whether Defendants have violated the rights of
+- 37. Plaintiffs A.S.1, V.S., J.S., A.S.2, A.M., O.M., C.H., N.H. and N.H.1 also seek certification of Subclass B, comprised of those members of the class who have disabilities who have been denied a free appropriate public education (FAPE) upon their discharge from a court-ordered setting. - 38.
+Subclass B is so numerous that joinder of all members is impracticable due to the potentially thousands of students who fall within this class. - 39.
+At least half, if not more, of class members have disabilities and would be entitled to a free appropriate public education under the IDEA. - 40.
+There are questions of law or fact common to the named Plaintiffs

-York State law that is enforceable under the IDEA when they were in court-ordered settings in New York City; whether City defendants have violated the rights of the subclass members by failing to provide them with special and general education services to which they are entitled under New York State law upon their discharge from court-ordered settings; and whether Defendants' failure to provide the subclass members with a FAPE while in court-ordered settings and after discharge from those settings violates the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
+A.S.1, V.S., J.S., A.S.2, A.M., O.M., C.H., N.H. and N.H.1 and the members of the proposed subclass comprised of youth exiting court-ordered settings who have disabilities.
+Common questions include but are not limited to: whether Defendants have violated the rights of the subclass members by failing to provide them with a FAPE under the IDEA and New York State law that is enforceable under the IDEA upon their discharge from a court-ordered setting; whether Defendants have violated the rights of the subclass members by failing to provide them with a FAPE under the IDEA and New York State law that is enforceable under the IDEA when they were in court-ordered settings in New York City; whether City defendants have violated the rights of the subclass members by failing to provide them with special and general education services to which they are entitled under New York State law upon their discharge from courtordered settings; and whether Defendants' failure to provide the subclass members with a

+FAPE while in court-ordered settings and after discharge from those settings violates the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.

-43. Plaintiffs' claims are typical of those of the subclass they seek to represent.
+41. Plaintiffs' claims are typical of those of the subclass they seek to represent.